 - Construction of bridge to Bingswood Industrial Estate. - Traffic calming/congestion easing measures on Buxton Road, Whaley Bridge. - Enhancement of waterways for nature and for access.
-Particularly including the collapsing canal feeders. - Improvement of or new footpath and cycle routes and links. - Indoor recreational facilities, e.g. Swimming pool. - Expansion of places at schools and medical facilities. - Safe crossing places, including Furness Vale on A6. - Mitigation for heavy traffic use on primary routes such as Buxton Road (Whaley Bridge) and the A6 (i.e. air quality improvement measures).
+Particularly including the collapsing canal feeders. - Improvement of or new footpath and cycle routes and links. - Indoor recreational facilities, e.g. Swimming pool. - Expansion of places at schools and medical facilities where the latest evidence confirms expansion is necessary. - Safe crossing places, including Furness Vale on A6. - Mitigation for heavy traffic use on primary routes such as Buxton Road (Whaley Bridge) and the A6 (i.e. air quality improvement measures).